What is a Children’s Rehabilitative Services (CRS) Designation?

 AHCCCS proposed an alternative to the “carve out” model of service delivery and payment for services provided to CRS-eligible individuals.
 Specifically, proposing that the model be replaced by a payer integration model that required one contractor/payer to assume responsibility for the delivery and payment of multiple services (i.e. services related specifically to CRS conditions as well as services related to primary care and, potentially, other needs like behavioral health).
 Ultimately, the purpose of such a model was to ensure optimal access to important specialty care as well as effective coordination of all service delivery.

 As of October 1, 2013, AHCCCS integrated all services for most children enrolled in the acute care program with CRS qualifying conditions through one CRS Contractor, UnitedHealthcare Community Plan (UHCCP) with the goals of improved member outcomes and satisfaction, reduced member confusion, improved care coordination, and streamlined administration.
-At the same time, children with CRS qualifying conditions enrolled in the Arizona Long Term Care System (ALTCS), other than the Division for Developmental Disabilities, were fully integrated into their ALTCS Contractor for all primary, specialty, long term care, and behavioral health care including care and services related to a CRS condition.
+At the same time, children with CRS qualifying conditions enrolled in the Arizona Long Term Care System (ALTCS), other than the Division for Developmental Disabilities, were fully integrated into their ALTCS Contractor for all primary care, specialty care, long term care, and behavioral health care including care and services related to a CRS condition.

 As noted above, effective October 1, 2018, in order to provide choice of plans, members determined by AHCCCS DMS to meet the criteria in R-9-22-1301 through 1305 and not enrolled in DES/DDD or CMDP will be given a CRS designation.
 These members will have a choice of AHCCCS Complete Care (ACC) plans that services their area.
 The ACC plan will include medically necessary services for physical and behavioral health and services related to the CRS condition.
 CRS members can receive care in the community and/or in multi-specialty interdisciplinary clinics (MSIC).